syncfusion-content/javascript-docs/js/DataManager/Data-Adaptors.md

 api: /api/js/ejdatamanager
 ---

-# Data Adaptors with JavaScript DataManager
+# Data Adaptors in JavaScript DataManager

 **DataManger** uses adaptors to process data.
 There are three types of adaptors in **DataManger**.
 They are